eudoxia0/eudoxia0.github.io/article/_posts/2025-04-08-we-live-in-a-golden-age-of-interoperability.md

 A proprietary, in-house, (ironically) undocumented document-preparation system!
-Today this would be a Git repo with Markdown files and [TikZ]/[Asymptote][as] source files for the diagrams, and a Makefile to tie it all together with Pandoc.
+Today this would be a Git repo with Markdown files and [TikZ]/[Asymptote][as] source files for the diagrams, and a Makefile to tie it all together with [Pandoc].
 Maybe a few custom scripts for the things Markdown can't represent, like complex tables or asides.
 Maybe [DITA] if you really like XML.

 [TikZ]: https://en.wikipedia.org/wiki/PGF/TikZ